About us and Little Granville

 Previously, and for over thirty years, they were at their popular Old Park Hotel in St. Lawrence, which was owned by three generations of the Thornton family for more than fifty years.

-They then moved on to run a successful bed & breakfast in the heart of Whitwell, and now, at Ford Farm House, although, sadly, Robin is no longer with us, Shirley continues to offer one-bedroom accommodation, with continental breakfast, as well as a self-catering cottage with twin beds, which can be made a double, ideal for two people.
+They then moved on to run a successful bed & breakfast in the heart of Whitwell, and now, at Ford Farm House, although, sadly, Robin is no longer with us, Shirley continues to offer one-bedroom accommodation, with continental breakfast, as well as a self-catering cottage, ideal for two.